06/08/2017 0 Comments

 The Procedure is Expensive

-Since animal overpopulation is such a big problem, most areas have options for low-cost or free spay/neuter operations.
+Since animal overpopulation is such a big problem, most areas have options for low-cost spay/neuter operations.
 Check with your local animal shelter to see if they offer reduced fees for these services.

 You don’t have to feel worried about spaying/neutering your pet.
 Sterilizing your pet will increase their lifespan and keep them healthier so both of you can live well for years to come.

-If you have a pet that needs to be spayed or neutered, schedule an appointment at Brimley-Lawrence Animal Clinic.
-Call us today at 416-266-9380.
+If you have a pet that needs to be spayed or neutered, we provide affordable spay and neutering services contact us schedule an appointment at one of our animal clinic.
+Call us today at 416-289-2524.